ResearchIT/pronto-user-docs/docs/picking_the_best_resource.md

 #SBATCH --partition=legion
 ```

-If you find the legion nodes too slow for your application, then condo or nova would be good local choices.
+If you find the legion nodes too slow for your application, then nova would be good local choices.

 RAM-Limited jobs
 ----------------